jchung01/Cleanroom-ServerStart-Scripts/README.md

 All settings are modified in `settings.cfg` instead.
 **If you would like to use Cleanroom Loader, set `USE_CLEANROOM` to `true`.** You may need to specify the `JAVA_PATH` setting as well to point to your Java 22 installation.

 As always, make sure you have the latest/matching Fugue and Scalar versions when using Cleanroom!
+Also, you may need to disable/remove MixinBooter and ConfigAnytime as Cleanroom already bundles these mods and you will get a duplicate mod error.

 ### Arguments
 | Setting   | Description                |